 Whilst the body is usually able to balance the blood levels of acid and alkaline, a prolonged disruption of the pH balance (acid stress) can lead to problems.
-Nutritional imbalances with iodine, tyrosine, zinc, selenium, vitamin D or iron can also trigger thyroid issues.
-If you are suffering from an overactive thyroid, avoid iodine in supplements, seafoods and kelp, as this may contribute to increasing thyroxine output.
+Nutritional deficiencies in iodine, tyrosine, zinc, selenium, vitamin D or iron can also trigger thyroid issues.

-- Caeliac Disease this is an autoimmune response to the consumption of gluten with some symptoms that mirror those of hyperthyroidism.
-This disease can often increase the likelihood of a person having Graves' disease (the autoimmune cause of hyperthyroidism) and vice versa. - Gluten and/or dairy (casein) intolerance as with Caeliac Disease, general gluten intolerance can trigger hyperthyroidism.
+- Caeliac Disease this is an autoimmune response to the consumption of gluten with some symptoms that mirror those of hypothyroidism.
+This disease can often increase the likelihood of a person having Hashimoto's (the autoimmune cause of hypothyroidism) and vice versa.
+Eating gluten-containing foods can trigger hypothyroid issues for Caeliacs because the antibodies that are attacking the gluten protein also attack the thyroid. - Gluten and/or dairy (casein) intolerance as with Caeliac Disease, general gluten intolerance can trigger hypothyroidism.
 Interestingly, those who are intolerant to gluten are often casein (the protein in dairy foods) intolerant as well.
-For those intolerant to gluten and/or casein, when they ingest foods with these proteins, their system becomes inflamed, leading to leaky gut (see below).
+For those intolerant to gluten and/or casein, when they ingest foods with these proteins, their system becomes inflamed, leading to leaky gut (see below). - Goitrogenic foods these are foods which impede the thyroid's ability to get the right amount of iodine it is important to avoid or, at least, minimise consumption of these foods.
+They include: bok choy, broccoli, Brussels sprouts, cabbage, cauliflower, garden cress, kale, kohlrabi, mustard, mustard greens, radishes, rutabagas, soy (e.g., soy milk, soybean oil, soy lecithin, tempeh, tofu), turnips, bamboo shoots, millet, peaches, peanuts, pears, pine nuts, radishes, spinach, strawberries, and sweet potatoes.